robdevops/dreadpi/README.md

 #### CONFIG

-At minimum, a data source must be confgured in /root/dreadpi/dreadpi.cfg
+At minimum, a data source must be confgured in dreadpi.cfg

 #### SCHEDULE